 “V” FACTORS AND INCENTIVE PAYMENTS

-COMPRESSIVE STRENGTH CRITERIA

-Table 105-11

-“V” FACTORS AND INCENTIVE PAYMENTS

-FLEXURAL STRENGTH CRITERIA

 Sand Equivalence.
 The sand equivalence (SE) as determined by CP 37 will be considered acceptable when the running average of three consecutive tests is greater than 80 percent and no individual test result is less than 75 percent.
 When the running average of three consecutive SE tests falls below 80 percent or an individual SE test result falls below 75 percent, paving operations shall be suspended.
 The Contractor shall submit a written plan to correct the low SE test results to the Engineer for approval.
 The Contractor shall not continue paving operations until the Engineer approves the plan in writing and three SE test results from random samples in the stockpile are above 80 percent.